The left gets a modus vivendi, the right a concordat

 While John Paul II draped his interventions in Poland and Eastern Europe in the garb of “liberty” and “independence,” the reactionary essence of his political orientation was revealed openly in South America.
 There he sided with the ruling elites and disciplined so-called “liberation theologians” who had lined up with the oppressed in their struggles against right-wing military dictatorships.

 However, any alliance with the Vatican remains a marriage of convenience, one which is promptly annulled when support for the dictator threatens to become a liability.
 Thus the standard sequence is for the Vatican to conclude a concordat with a dictator who is anxious for the legitimacy conferred by a concordat with the Holy See.
 Yet when his hold on power slips and it's clear he's soon going to be to be replaced by popular demand, the Church turns on him.
-To get more leverage with the impending new government and be seen as supporting the oppressed, the Church switches sides.
+To get more leverage with the future democratic government and be seen as supporting the oppressed, the Church switches sides.
 It suddenly remembers the dictaor's atrocities and issues grave warnings from pulpits across the land.
 This happened in their declining days to Spain's Franco, Haiti's Duvalier, the Dominican Republic's Trujillo, Argentina's Juan Peron, Venezuela's Marcos Perez Jimenez and Colombia's Gustavo Rojas Pinilla.
 Of course, when the Vatican turns on its concordat partners it does not renounce the concordats, as well.
 Long after the rightwing dictators have been deposed, these remain.

-With leftwing dictatorships the relationship was less cosy.
+With leftwing dictatorships the relationship is less cosy.
 The Church opposed Socialism and Communism from very early on, long before the Soviets came to power and began abusing people.
 This fact suggests that the Church objected to Marxism, not because it was against oppression, but because it wanted to check any competing ideology, especially one which was hostile to religion.

 Note on the picture of boots: These seem a better symbol of modern Fascism than the traditional "fasces".
 Springer boots, originally for paratroopers, have thick soles to absorb the shock of landing.
 Neo-Nazis use them to absorb the shock to their feet of treading on their victims.